Academic Awards

 Earl W. Smith Award: Named in honor of a famous Bay Area contractor, former regent of the College, and founder of the Earl W. Smith Endowed Chair in Business Administration.
 Awarded to a graduating senior with an outstanding scholastic record as a business administration major.

-Adam Smith Award: Named in memory of the eighteenth-century Scottish philosopher and economist.
+Adam Smith Award: Named in memory of the 18th-century Scottish philosopher and economist.
 Awarded to a graduating senior with an outstanding scholastic record as an economics major.

-Brother Leo Meehan, F.S.C.
-Award: Named in honor of this famous professor of English, poet, writer, and orator who taught at Saint Mary’s College from 1908–1941.
+Brother Leo Meehan, FSC Award: Named in honor of this poet, writer, orator, and professor of English who taught at Saint Mary’s College 1908–1941.
 Awarded to a graduating senior with an outstanding scholastic record as an English major.

 John Muir Award: Named in honor of the Scottish-born American naturalist, author, and early advocate of preservation of the U.S. wilderness.
 Awarded to a graduating senior with an outstanding scholastic record as an environmental sciences and studies major.

-St. Thomas Aquinas Award: Named for the celebrated thirteenth-century philosopher, theologian, and doctor of the church.
+St. Thomas Aquinas Award: Named for the celebrated 13th-century philosopher, theologian, and doctor of the church.
 Awarded to a graduating senior with an outstanding scholastic record in the Integral Program.

-Dag Hammarskjold Award: Named for the Swedish diplomat who was Secretary-General of the United Nations from 1953-1961 and 1961 Nobel Peace Prize Laureate.
+Dag Hammarskjold Award: Named for the Swedish diplomat who was Secretary-General of the United Nations 1953–1961, and the 1961 Nobel Peace Prize laureate.
 Awarded to a graduating senior with an outstanding scholastic record as an international area studies major.

-Mens Sana in Corpore Sano Award: The Mens Sana in Corpore Sano Award is awarded to the Department of Kinesiology's outstanding undergraduate student on the occasion of their commencement.
+Mens Sana in Corpore Sano Award: Awarded to the Department of Kinesiology's outstanding undergraduate student on the occasion of their commencement.

 Alfred Fromm Award: Named in honor of the noted Bay Area businessman and former regent of the College.
 Awarded to a graduating senior with an outstanding scholastic record as a liberal and civic studies program major.

-Dante Award: Named for the renowned thirteenth-century Italian statesman and poet, author of the Divine Comedy, the greatest work of poetic literature in the western world.
-Awarded to a graduating senior with an outstanding scholastic record as a modern languages major.
+Dante Award: Named for the renowned 13th-century Italian statesman and poet, author of the Divine Comedy.
+Awarded to a graduating senior with an outstanding scholastic record as a Modern Languages major.

-St. Albertus Magnus Award: Named for the extraordinary thirteenth-century scientist, philosopher, theologian, and doctor of the church.
+St. Albertus Magnus Award: Named for the extraordinary 13th-century scientist, philosopher, theologian, and doctor of the church.
 Awarded to a graduating senior with an outstanding scholastic record as a philosophy major.

-Professor Ben Frankel Award: Named in honor of Dr. Ben Frankel, who taught history at Saitn Mary's College for fifty years and inspired students to stretch their minds and inhabit hte past as they prepare to transform the future.
+Professor Ben Frankel Award: Named in honor of this historian who taught at Saint Mary's for 50 years and inspired students to stretch their minds and inhabit the past as they prepare to transform the future.
 Awarded to a graduating senior with the highest scholastic record in the History major.

 Thomas Jefferson Award: Named for the third president of the United States, signer of the Declaration of Independence, and powerful advocate of liberty.
 Awarded to a graduating senior with an outstanding scholastic record as a politics major.

-John XXIII Award: Named for the beloved twentieth-century Pope, most noted for convening the Second Vatican Council-the most historic event in the church in modern times.
-Awarded to a graduating senior with an outstanding scholastic record as a religious studies major.
+John XXIII Award: Named for the beloved 20th-century Pope, most noted for convening the Second Vatican Council—the most historic event in the church in modern times.
+Awarded to a graduating senior with an outstanding scholastic record as a Religious Studies major.

-Jane Addams Award: Named for the sociologist and social activist who co-founded Hull House and was the first American woman to receive the Nobel Peace Prize (1931).
-Awarded to a graduating senior with an outstanding record as a sociology major.
+Jane Addams Award: Named for the sociologist and social activist who co-founded Hull House and was the first American woman to receive the Nobel Peace Prize, in 1931.
+Awarded to a graduating senior with an outstanding record as a Sociology major.

-Carlos Freitas Award: Named in honor of this alumnus of the class of 1925; a former regent of the College and a noted Bay Area jurist.
+Carlos Freitas Award: Named in honor of this alumnus of the class of 1925 who was a former regent of the College and a noted Bay Area jurist.
 Awarded to a graduating senior with an outstanding scholastic record as a biology major.

 Joseph P. McKenna Award: Named in honor of noted alumnus and benefactor of Saint Mary's College, this award is given to a graduating senior with an outstanding scholastic record as a chemistry major.

-Frederick Whalen Award: Named in memory of the late Frederick Whelan, professor and chairman of the Department of Psychology at Saint Mary's College for fourteen years.
-Awarded to a graduating senior with an outstanding scholastic record as a psychology major.
+Frederick Whalen Award: Named in memory of the professor and chairman of the Department of Psychology at Saint Mary's College for 14 years.
+Awarded to a graduating senior with an outstanding scholastic record as a Psychology major.